foundriesio/dm-ak-nano-mcuxpresso/README.md

 of fioctl is required.
 It can be fetched from: https://github.com/foundriesio/fioctl/tree/mcu-api.
 Notice that the feature is only available in the mcu-api branch.

-After compiling fioctl, make sure it is on the enviroment PATH, and log in with `fioctl login` using your client ID, which must have access to the factory.
+After compiling fioctl, make sure it is on the environment PATH, and log in with `fioctl login` using your client ID, which must have access to the factory.

 ### 5.2 Disable provisioning code

 By default, the PoC code has the provisioning logic enabled.
-Although nothing is done if the device already has a provisioned certificate, it is higly recomended to disable the provisioning code on the binaries that will be applied using OTA.
+Although nothing is done if the device already has a provisioned certificate, it is highly recommended to disable the provisioning code on the binaries that will be applied using OTA.

 To do so, edit the `CMakeLists.txt` file, and set the `AKNANO_ALLOW_PROVISIONING` value to 0 instead of 1:
 ~~~
 # Enable provisioning code